Larry Scott (sports administrator): Pac-12 Conference

 On March 24, 2009, Scott announced that he was resigning as chairman and CEO of the Women's Tennis Association in order to take a new position as the commissioner of the collegiate Pacific-10 Conference on July 1, 2009.
 He succeeded the retiring Tom Hansen.

 During his tenure, the conference expanded to include Utah and Colorado in 2011 and added a football championship game.
 Those additions helped secure a 12-year, $3 billion media rights deal with Fox and ESPN that set the standard for college sports at the time.
 The Pac-12 also agreed to equal revenue sharing for the first time under the new deal.
-On January 20, 2021, the Pac-12 Conference announced that Larry Scott's tenure as commissioner would end on June 30.
-Scott received criticism during his tenure for overspending, including his controversial decision to shift the Pac-12 offices into a multi-story building in San Francisco that cost conference members a total of $92 million in rent over 11 years - a rate significantly higher than that of other Power 5 conference headquarters.
+On January 20, 2021, the Pac-12 Conference announced that Scott's tenure as commissioner would end on June 30.
+Scott received criticism during his tenure for overspending, including his controversial decision to shift the Pac-12 offices into a multi-story building in San Francisco that cost conference members a total of $92 million in rent over 11 years – a rate significantly higher than that of other Power 5 conference headquarters.

 Commentators assess Scott's tenure as a failure that led to the effective dissolution of the conference under successor George Kliavkoff two years later.
 A major issue was the decision to launch the Pac-12 Network without a broadcast partner, and then fail to negotiate carriage rights with DirecTV.
 Access issues bedeviled the network throughout Scott's tenure, reducing the visibility of the conference.